-STRATEGIC PRIORITIES 2019 TARGET 2019 PERFORMANCE FINANCIAL STR ENGTH Credit rating Maintain investment grade credit rating.
-Maintained 'A (low)' credit rating with a stable outlook with DBRS Limited.
-Maintained 'A-' credit rating with a stable outlook with Standard & Poor's.
-We strengthened our balance sheet through the sale of the Canadian fossil fuel-based electricity generation assets and Alberta PowerLine which together generated approximately \$1 billion of gross proceeds in 2019.
-The sale of Alberta PowerLine also removed approximately \$1.4 billion of debt from Canadian Utilities' balance sheet thereby improving our financial strength.
+STRATEGIC PRIORITIES 2020 TARGET 2020 PERFORMANCE Global expansion Expand ATCO Frontec's North American business and diversify the customer base.
+ATCO Frontec was awarded two workforce lodging services contracts for approximately 1,150 persons in total to support the Trans Mountain Expansion project.
+Seek opportunities with Neltume Ports' available cash in brownfield, greenfield and M&A opportunities.
+Neltume Ports entered into a 50/50 joint venture partnership with Terminal Zarate in January 2020 to build and operate a roll-on roll-off terminal in Mobile, Alabama.
+Construction of this terminal is expected to be complete by the end of the first quarter and in service in the second quarter of 2021.
+Increase number of customers for International Natural Gas Distribution in Australia.
+International Natural Gas Distribution added 10,443 new residential connections in 2020.
+FINANCIAL ST RENGTH Credit rating Maintain investment grade credit rating.
+Maintained 'A (low)' long-term credit rating with a stable trend with DBRS Limited.
+Maintained 'A-' long-term issuer credit rating on ATCO and Canadian Utilities with outlooks revised from stable to negative in the third quarter of 2020 with Standard & Poors.
 Access to capital markets Access capital at attractive rates.
-In 2019, we raised \$580 million in 30-year debentures at 2.96 per cent, the lowest long-term coupon achieved in the Company's history.
-Adjusted Earnings Achieve adjusted earnings as set by the Board of Directors.
-Adjusted earnings of \$365 million for the year ended December 31, 2019 which was below the performance target set by the Board of Directors at the beginning of the year.
-Adjusted earnings as reported in the consolidated financial statements for the year ended December 31, 2019, are earnings attributable to Class I and Class II Shares after adjusting for the timing of revenues and expenses associated with the rate regulated activities.
+In 2020, CU Inc. raised \$150 million in 30-year debentures at a rate of 2.609 per cent, the lowest long-term coupon achieved in the company's history.
+Adjusted earnings Achieve adjusted earnings as set by the Board of Directors.
+Adjusted earnings of \$352 million for the year ended December 31, 2020 which was above the performance target set by the Board of Directors at the beginning of the year.
+Adjusted earnings as reported in the consolidated financial statements for the year ended December 31, 2020, are the earnings attributable to Class I and Class II Shares after adjusting for the timing of revenues and expenses associated with the rate regulated activities.
 Adjusted earnings also exclude one-time gains and losses, significant impairments and items that are not in the normal course of business or a result of day-to-day operations.
-Internal Controls Maintain and enhance management and financial processes and controls to ensure that no reportable weaknesses in control over financial reporting exist.
-Testing conducted in 2019 revealed no reportable weaknesses in internal control over financial reporting.
-PEOPLE LEADER SHIP Labour Relations Continue to improve labour relations by fostering a productive and collaborative environment with our employee associations and unions.
-We successfully negotiated four balanced collective agreements in 2019.
-The unions involved were the Construction Maintenance and Allied Workers and Christian Labour Association of Canada.
-New Hire Satisfaction Achieve new hire satisfaction rating greater than 90 per cent.
-We achieved a 90 per cent satisfaction rating during our recruitment process which includes communication and status updates.
+Internal controls Maintain and enhance management and financial processes and controls to ensure that no reportable Testing conducted in 2020 revealed no reportable weaknesses in internal control over financial reporting.